ava-labs/avalanchego/x/merkledb/README.md

 This conceptual picture differs slightly from the implementation of the `node` in MerkleDB but is still useful in understanding how MerkleDB works.

-## Root ID
+## Root IDs and Revisions

 The ID of the root node is called the _root ID_, or sometimes just the _root_ of the trie.
 If any node in a MerkleDB instance changes, the root ID will change.
-This follows from the fact that changing a node changes the node's ID, which changes its parent's reference to it, which changes the parent, which changes the parent's ID, and so on until the root.
+This follows from the fact that changing a node changes its ID, which changes its parent's reference to it, which changes the parent, which changes the parent's ID, and so on until the root.

-We sometimes call the MerkleDB state at a given root ID a _revision_.
+The root ID also serves as a unique identifier of a given state; instances with the same key-value mappings always have the same root ID, and instances with different key-value mappings always have different root IDs.
+We call a state with a given root ID a _revision_.

 ## Views